-A Diving Site that was given sanctuary status in 1992.
+Shark Point: a Diving Site that was given Thailand sanctuary status in 1992.

 The reef of Shark Point Diving Site is composed of the largest pinnacle rising above the surface and the second largest pinnacle rising to 5 meters below the surface.
 There is also a third and rarely visited pinnacle to 16 meters below the surface with large sandy areas between the rock formations.